-So, memory.
-I remember associating this perfume with the go-go sensibility of the 80s.
-It was a time of gross misproportion, of ill-judged dynamics.
-Example: shoulder pads aren’t my style, but I can understand their use in suits jackets dresses.
-In the 80s, shoulder pads were used in short sleeve T-shirts.
-Imagine a T-shirt so poorly fitted that the bulk of the voluminous fabric hanging about your waist must be tucked into your high waisted jeans.
-Slapping some packaging material into the shoulders of this T-shirt does nothing to mitigate its inattention to the human form.
-In fact, it highlights it.
+’80s style will be remembered for poor judgment and gross misproportion.
+Take shoulder pads for instance.
+Not my style, but I can understand their use in suits and jackets.
+In the 80s, shoulder pads were used in short sleeve t-shirts.
+Imagine a t-shirt so poorly fitted that the bulk of the voluminous fabric hanging about your waist must be tucked into your high waisted jeans.
+Cramming some packing material into the shoulders of this T-shirt does nothing to mitigate its inattention to the human form.
+It exaggerates it.